QiufangMa/ICON-problem-statement/draft-nair-icon-problem-statement.md

   framework, but that pause is not expressed as a standardised intervention signal that a central governance authority can monitor, escalate, or resolve.
 The gate operates in isolation from the broader governance stack.

-## Limitations of Trust I&C

-Current trust models are implementation-specific and lack interoperability across agent frameworks.
-Advanced approaches highlighted above, such as dynamic trust scoring, evaluate agent behavior within the context of a single framework, rather than considering interactions across collaborating agents.
-A key limitation in existing trust control models is the handling of delegated trust which is the trust relationship that arises when an orchestrating agent delegates authority to a sub-agent.
-Current frameworks do not provide a consistent approach to this.
-For example, when a highly trusted orchestrator assigns a task to a sub-agent, it is unclear what level of trust the sub-agent should inherit, or what constraints should govern the delegated authority.

-## Limitations of Security I&C

-From the I&C perspective following are some of the key limitations in incorporating Security controls in agent.

-- Security control mechanisms primarily govern inputs and outputs, but have limited ability to fully interpret or validate the internal reasoning process of the agent.
-As a result, reasoning errors or misalignment may go undetected until they take effect through actions.

-- In federated or multi-agent environments, enforcing consistent security and I&C policies across domains is complex.
-Differences in trust models, policies, and enforcement mechanisms can lead to gaps in control.

-- Security standardization for agents is still evolving (e.g. OWASP Top 10 for Agentic Applications provide an emerging taxonomy of agent-related security risks) but they remain primarily focused on risk identification rather than operational control.
-At present, most control mechanisms are tightly coupled to specific frameworks or vendor implementations, leading to fragmented and non-interoperable approaches.

 ## Limitations of Intervention Approaches

 As highlighted above intervention mechanisms exist in primitive and framework-specific forms.
 They have the following limitations.